Welcome to the Latham & Watkins Global FinTech and Payments blog.

 Todd Beauchamp is a partner in the Washington, D.C. office of Latham & Watkins and a member of the firm’s Financial Institutions Industry Group.
 He serves as Global Co-Chair of the FinTech Industry Group and leads the Payments & Emerging Financial Services Practice.
 Mr. Beauchamp represents financial institutions, non-bank financial services companies, as well as technology companies, on a full spectrum of regulatory, transactional, and general corporate matters.
 He has comprehensive knowledge of emerging payment technologies, including those related to money transmission, virtual currencies, electronic payments, and stored value.

-Stuart Davis is an associate in the Financial Institutions Industry Group in the firm’s London Office.
+Stuart Davis is a partner in the Financial Institutions Industry Group in the firm’s London Office.
 Mr. Davis has a wide range of experience advising broker-dealers, investment, retail and private banks, technology companies, market infrastructure providers, investment managers, hedge funds and private equity funds on complex regulatory challenges.

 Simon Hawkins is counsel in the Hong Kong office of Latham and Watkins.
 Mr. Hawkins’ practice focuses on financial regulation, including licensing matters, prime brokerage arrangements, securities dealing, financial market regulations, intermediary and distribution arrangements, product development and structuring, and FinTech.